Paško Božić

-Paško Božić (born 30 January 2002) is a Croatian taekwondo practitioner.
+Paško Božić (born 30 January 2002) is a Croatian taekwondo practitioner from Split.
 He won one of the bronze medals in the men's heavyweight event at the 2023 World Taekwondo Championships held in Baku, Azerbaijan.
 He also won a bronze medal in his event at the 2022 European Taekwondo Championships held in Manchester, United Kingdom.

 In 2022, Božić competed in the men's heavyweight event at the World Taekwondo Championships held in Guadalajara, Mexico where he was eliminated in his first match.